 The percentage of beneficial ownership prior to the offering shown in the table is based upon 17,697,059 shares of common stock outstanding as of September 4, 2020 assuming the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of 12,503,009 shares of common stock.
-The percentage of beneficial ownership after this offering shown in the table is based on 28,814,575 shares of common stock outstanding after the closing of this offering, assuming no exercise of the underwriters' option to purchase additional shares and excluding any potential purchases pursuant to the directed share program in this offering.
+The percentage of beneficial ownership after this offering shown in the table is based on 30,819,318 shares of common stock outstanding after the closing of this offering, assuming no exercise of the underwriters' option to purchase additional shares and excluding any potential purchases pursuant to the directed share program in this offering.
+The below ownership percentages do not reflect the potential purchase of any shares of common stock in this offering by these officers, directors or stockholders.